-Welcome to Year 1 - Delightful Dolphins and Joyful Jellyfish
+Welcome to Year 1 - Rainbow Fish and Joyful Jellyfish

-Welcome back after Half Term!
+Welcome back after the summer holidays!
 We hope you had lots of fun!

-Our Topic for this half term is Discovering Dinosaurs!
+Our Topic for this half term is Life in the past.

-We will be focusing on non-fiction texts and we will be writing our own newspaper reports!
-We will then be exploring the text 'Gigantosaurus' we are super excited!
+We will be focusing on a fiction texts called 'Dogger' and we will be writing our own sentences about this!
+We will then create our own wanted poster to help find Dogger.

-The class teachers in Year 1 are Miss Tomkinson who is in Dolphins Class, and Mrs Preston who is in Jellyfish class.
+The class teachers in Year 1 are Miss Tomkinson who is in Rainbow Fish Class, and Mrs Preston who is in Jellyfish class.

-We are very lucky to have three very talented teaching assistants in Year 1; Mrs Johnson, Miss Gore and Mrs Naylor.
+We are very lucky to have three very talented teaching assistants in Year 1; Mrs Johnson, Mrs Gladwin and Mrs Naylor.

 Our main topics this year are: